gaurablohani01/lohanigaurab/README.md

 ## 👨‍💻 About the Developer

 **Gaurab Lohani** is a Backend Developer specializing in Python, Django, Flask, and modern web technologies.
-Currently pursuing Bachelor in Information Management (BIM) at Asian School of Management & Technology, Kathmandu, Nepal.
+Currently pursuing Bachelor in Information Technology and Management (BITM) at Asian School of Management & Technology, Kathmandu, Nepal.

 ### Professional Focus
 - Backend development with Python frameworks (Django, Flask)